 Each night before bed, Walter Berger and his wife, Merle, painstakingly check, recheck, and triple check the connections on the machine that helps regulate his breathing.
 This is one of the couple’s many routines that help relieve anxiety and keep Walter as comfortable and symptom-free as possible in his New York City home as he lives with advanced chronic obstructive pulmonary disease (COPD).While advanced COPD patients often cycle in and out of the hospital, but Walter has not been to the hospital since he has been enrolled in VNSNY hospice, and he remains relatively active at home, despite the severity of his condition.
 Thanks to clinical, emotional, and practical support he receives from an integrated care team, he can remain home, amid art and books, surrounded by his wife and family, and get out into the neighborhood regularly.
 His wife, too, receives support to help her navigate the physical and emotional stresses of caregiving.

-Walter is one of the more than 15 million Americans with COPD, a chronic illness characterized by decreased airflow in and out of the lungs, shortness of breath, fatigure, chronic cough, and frequient respiratory ailments.
+Walter is one of the more than 15 million Americans with COPD, a chronic illness characterized by decreased airflow in and out of the lungs, shortness of breath, fatigue, chronic cough, and frequent respiratory ailments.
 Today, more Americans will die of advanced-stage chronic illnesses than from acute illness.
 Because they may have been living with these chronic diseases for years, many patients do not connect with the appropriate level of care at the most advanced stages of their illness.

 To address these unmet needs, VNSNY Hospice Care has created a specialized program designed to reduce hospital visits and enhance quality of life for patients with advanced COPD.
 This program is specially tailored to address life with the advanced condition, including the most frightening symptom for patients and their caregivers: severe shortness of breath.